zandrainilsson/kitty-facts/README.md

-# Kitty Facts
+# 😺 Kitty Facts 😺
 Kitty Facts emerged from a project created at [Malmö University](https://mau.se/) as part of the course [Cross-platform Applications with Web Technologies](https://edu.mah.se/en/Course/DA355A), and was created by [Birger Norrman](https://github.com/BirgerNorrman), [Diana Klaar](https://github.com/dianaklaar), and [Zandra Nilsson](https://github.com/zandrainilsson).

-[Alex Wohlbruck](https://github.com/alexwohlbruck)’s API [cat-facts](https://alexwohlbruck.github.io/cat-facts/) and [TheCatAPI](https://docs.thecatapi.com/) by [Aden Forshaw](https://github.com/AdenForshaw), are being used in the project to fetch both random facts about cats and images of cats which can be saved in a list by the user’s liking.
+[Alex Wohlbruck](https://github.com/alexwohlbruck)’s API [cat-facts](https://alexwohlbruck.github.io/cat-facts/) and [TheCatAPI](https://docs.thecatapi.com/) by [Aden Forshaw](https://github.com/AdenForshaw), are being used in the project to fetch both random facts about cats and images of cats which can be saved as favorites by the user’s liking.

 ### Collaboration within the project
 When writing the code, the [VS Code](https://code.visualstudio.com/) extension [Live Share](https://visualstudio.microsoft.com/services/live-share/) has predominantly been used throughout the project.
 Which means that even though all group members have contributed with coding, all changes were made onto a local file of only one developer.
 Therefore the repository contributions are misleading.